André-Marie Mbida: Head of autonomous State of Cameroon

 On 31 January 1956, Mbida was both appointed to the Law and Justice Commission and to the Commission of overseas territories of the French National Assembly.
 He also belonged to the Commission mandated to reform the Title VIII of the French Constitution, on the French Union dated 27 October 1947.
 In addition, he is designated to serve on the Supreme Labour Council and the Steering Committee of the Investment Fund for Economic and Social Development (FIDES), that is a former government agency of colonial-area France, which was established to finance and co-ordinate the provision of facilities for the French colonial territories.
 His election was confirmed on 14 February 1956 and he immediately joined the SFIO Socialist Group at the French National Assembly and worked alongside Gaston Defferre, Gérard Jaquet and Pierre Messmer who draft the Loi Cadre (1956 Overseas Reform Act) on the autonomy of French colonial territories and the UN trust territories under French administration in Sub-Saharan Africa.

 NKU, le Tam-Tam in its edition of March 1956 to justify his membership to the SFIO Socialist Group by saying that he could not stand alone at the French National Assembly and that the group's policy SFIO seemed to be the lesser evil among all those existing at that moments at French Parliament.
 He spoke rarely to the French National Assembly.
 He mainly took part in two major debates: the Loi Cadre in March 1956 and the status of Cameroon in March 1957.

 On 23 December 1956, the Territorial Assembly of Cameroon (Assemblée Territoriale du Cameroun, ATCAM) was replaced by the Legislative Assembly of Cameroon (Assemblée Législative du Cameroun, ALCAM) and parliamentary elections were scheduled.
-Candidates were authorised to present themselves in their own name.
+Candidates were authorized to present themselves in their own name.
 Mbida and his team (Cococam et affiliated memberships) stood for election.
 At ALCAM, they created the Parliamentary Group of Cameroonian Democrats composed of 21 members with Mbida as leader.
 Mbida set up the internal autonomy of the UN Trust Territory of the Cameroons under French administration.
 On 16 April 1957, the latter became an autonomous State.
 On 12 May 1957, by 56 votes against 10 votes and 4 abstentions, he was appointed first President of the Council of Ministers, first head of government and the facto Head of State of French speaking Cameroon.
 This designation was very symbolic because he was the second African-born Prime Minister in Sub-Saharan Africa and the first Head of State of Cameroon.